Community Care Fund

-Steering Committee of the Community Care Fund
+Steering Committee

-The chairperson of the Steering Committee is the Administrative Secretary.
+The chairperson of the Steering Committee is the administrative secretary.
 The committee members include twenty members who are from different areas like business, community welfare, education, medical treatment, political, labours and regional and four members from the government.
 They are responsible for supervising and the overall planning of the fund.

 The executive committee under the steering committee is responsible for giving suggestions according to the target needy groups, funding amounts, arrangements of fund-raising and other financial and administrative issues.
 Four subcommittees (Education, Home affairs, Medical and Welfare) are responsible for the implementation of new projects.

 Assistance programmes

-School-based Fund for Cross Boundary Learning Activities
+School-based fund for cross-boundary learning activities

 It aimed to subsidize students from low-income families to participate in cross-boundary learning activities, which enable them to widen their horizons and gain special learning experiences.
 The target participants are Primary 1 to Secondary 7 students studying in Hong Kong, they should be full or half granted by the Student Financial Assistance Agency (SFAA).